bagder/docs/curl-vs-wget.md

 - Wget is *command line only*.
 There's no library.

-- *Recursive!* Wget's major strong side compared to curl is its ability to download recursively, or even just download everything that is referred to from a remote resource, be it a HTML page or a FTP directory listing.
+- *Recursive!*: Wget's major strong side compared to curl is its ability to download recursively, or even just download everything that is referred to from a remote resource, be it a HTML page or a FTP directory listing.